 So, no doubts there.

 They'd also be able to sell "You can play in THE SEC!" to recruits, giving them an edge (at least in some recruits' minds) over Big 12 powers Texas and Oklahoma.
-It might also give teams like Alabama and Florida an in to the recruiting hotbed of Dallas, but one game every other year at most in Texas isn't going to send recruits suddenly sprinting to Gainesville or Tuscaloosa.
+It might also give teams like Alabama and Florida an in to Texan recruits, but one game every other year at most back in their home state isn't going to send recruits suddenly sprinting to Tuscaloosa or Gainesville.

 They'd also be able to sell their own brand, rather than the less successful version of Texas.

 But the fans' enthusiasm might be slowed by the primary product we're talking about here: Football.
 As in, on the field.

 Texas A&M was a middle-of-the-pack Big 12 team in 2009.
 Georgia and Arkansas were in the meat of the SEC, rather than the elite.

 The Aggies lost both games by 20-plus points.
 In fact, you have to go all the way back to 1995 to find the last time the Aggies beat an SEC team, when, as the No. 3 team in the country, they beat LSU.

 Since then, they've lost convincingly to Tennessee in the Cotton Bowl and lost in overtime to Mississippi State in the 2000 Independence Bowl.
 That's not to say those losses would have a ton of effect moving forward, but let's keep it simple here.